hermangroup/docs/wallets/dashcore/installation-macos.rst

 .. figure:: img/macos/112596642.png
    :width: 359px

-   Dash Core synchronization is complete
+   Historia Core synchronization is complete

 You can now begin to use your wallet to send and receive funds.

-Encrypting your Dash wallet
+Encrypting your Historia wallet
 ---------------------------

-After your wallet has synchronized with the Dash network, it is strongly advised to encrypt the wallet with a password or passphrase to prevent unauthorized access.
+After your wallet has synchronized with the Historia network, it is strongly advised to encrypt the wallet with a password or passphrase to prevent unauthorized access.
 You should use a strong, new password that you have never used somewhere else.
 Take note of your password and store it